thanks4opensource/rosegarden-fork/README.md

   13ths, augmented/suspended/sixth/altered chords, omit note chords,
   etc.

+* Show chords, key changes, or both (only key changes in main window).
+Key changes overwrite chords -- hold middle button to temporarily hide.

 * Right-click menu action to insert key change (at playback position) in matrix and notation editors.
 (Was previously only possible via unrelated "Segment" menu or using the Event List Editor.)

 * Two different chord analysis modes: When notes on/off, or all notes in a specified time range (supports analyzing arpeggios as chords).
+  Can specify quantization time for notes on/off mode.

 * Extensive user menu/preferences for chord naming (concert pitch letters, roman numeral scale degrees), ("m"/"min", "aug"/"+",